fernand-0/responsive-web-design-certification/README.md

 - Learn CSS Flexbox by Building a Photo Gallery
 - Learn Typography by Building a Nutrition Label
 - Learn Accessibility by Building a Quiz
+- Learn More About CSS Pseudo Selectors by Building a Balance Sheet
+- Learn Intermediate CSS by Building a Cat Painting